FAQ:Opening and Saving Files

 - Choose "WAV (Microsoft) signed 16-bit PCM" or "AIFF (Apple) signed 16-bit PCM" in the Export Audio Dialog "Save as type" dropdown menu to export to an audio file.

 - Use any CD-burning software (iTunes® or Nero, for example) to burn this file to a CD.
-If you burn in a program that is also a media player, like iTunes® or Windows Media Player, you may need to drag the files for burning into a playlist or library.
-If in doubt, see the program's help files.
+If you burn in a application that is also a media player, like iTunes® or Windows Media Player, you may need to drag the files for burning into a playlist or library.
+If in doubt, see the application's help files.

 To make a disc you can play in all CD players, make sure to create a "music" or "audio" CD (not a "data" CD).
 Use CD-R discs, because some players cannot read CD-RW.
 You can burn only 74 minutes to an audio CD in most cases, but possibly up to 80 minutes depending on the CD-R. This is a limitation of the audio CD format.

 Some CD software will burn only 16-bit, 44100 Hz stereo audio files.
-If your CD recording software won't open your file, export the file again after choosing the following settings in Audacity:
+If your CD recording software will not open your file, export the file again after choosing the following settings in Audacity:

 - At the bottom of the Audacity window, set the Project Rate to 44100 Hz.